Topsideboss2/Backend-DevOps-Projects/using-RSYNC.md

 If more than one option with a dash is used, they may be consolidated into one bundle of options that has only one dash i.e `-avzhe`

-Here is the command you will use on the 192.168.1.9 server to synchronize all files that end with `*.sql` in the `/var/www/` directory:
+Here is the command you will use on the 192.168.1.9 server to synchronize all files that end with `*.sql` in the `/var/www/` directory to save them in the 192.168.1.5 backup server in the `/var/www/server9/databases` directory:

 ```
 rsync -avzhe "ssh -p 10000" /var/www/*.sql <username>@192.168.1.5:/var/www/server9/databases/